Our history and heritage

 The City Archives holds a memorial from 1844 signed by inhabitants of the area requesting its completion.

-The City Archives is a great source of information about buildings in the local area that no longer exist.
+The City Archives is a great source of information about buildings that no longer exist.

 The Intercolonial Exhibition Building in Prince Alfred Park was a distinctive example of ornate Victorian Baroque architecture in Sydney.
-The council designed and built the structure in 1870 to mark the centenary of Captain James Cook’s landing in Botany Bay.
+We designed and built the structure in 1870 to mark the centenary of Captain James Cook’s landing in Botany Bay.

-Sporting and arts groups sought to rent the space for their activities.
-People applied to hold concerts, bicycle tournaments and skating events, exhibit cinema (cinematograph), host an animal menagarie and accommodate troops for the opening of Commonwealth Parliament in 1901.
+Sporting and arts groups wanted to rent the space for their activities.
+People applied to hold concerts, bicycle tournaments and skating events, show movies (cinematograph), host an animal menagarie and accommodate troops for the opening of Commonwealth Parliament in 1901.
 Not all requests were granted.

 For a decade from the mid-1920s, the Australian War Museum leased the building to exhibit relics from World War 1.

-The Exhibition Building was demolished in 1954 to make way for a municipal ice-skating rink and swimming pool.
+The Exhibition Building was demolished in 1954 to make way for an ice-skating rink and swimming pool.

-The City of Sydney has long been involved in festivals, special occasions, and royal visits, including the Sydney Lunar Festival and New Year’s Eve celebrations in more recent times.
-The archives also holds donated material from other celebrations, commemorations and festivals in the local area.
+We have long been involved in festivals, special occasions, and royal visits, including the Sydney Lunar Festival and New Year’s Eve celebrations in more recent times.
+The archives also hold donated material from other celebrations, commemorations and festivals.

 A key series in the City Archives is the so-called Demolition Books.
-The photographs in these albums document condemned buildings as well as construction of council-owned buildings and infrastructure.
+The photographs in these albums document condemned buildings as well as construction of City of Sydney owned buildings and infrastructure.

 One album in the series contains photographs showing decorations and illuminations in Sydney’s streets and parks from 1911 to 1927.